int-brain-lab/iblvideo/docker/README_DOCKER.md

 - nvidia driver installed
 - a docker installation
 - support for nvidia runtime in docker
 - ONE parameters setup to connect to the database [here](https://int-brain-lab.github.io/iblenv/one_docs/one_credentials.html)

 ### Docker Installation instructions on Ubuntu 20.04, as of April 2021
 -	Step 1: make sure Nvidia driver is installed by typing `nvidia-smi`
 -	Step 2: install docker if not already installed, [instructions here](https://docs.docker.com/engine/install/ubuntu/)
 -	Step 3: install nvidia support for Docker, [instructions here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
--   Step 4: install docker compose: `sudo apt-get install docker-compose`
+-   Step 4: install docker compose, the version needs to be above 1.21. [instructions here](https://docs.docker.com/compose/install/)
+-   Step 5: handle post installs steps
+    ```shell
+    sudo groupadd docker
+    sudo usermod -aG docker $USER
+    ```
+    And then log out and log back in again
 -   Step 5: setup the IBL DLC docker by cloning the repository and running the tests:
 ```shell
 # clone the iblvideo repository